Check out our suggested "swaps" for taming common temptations.

 experience a chip attack, try heading it off with some healthy 100%

 whole-wheat pita chips with

 enjoy some baked whole-wheat tortilla chips with our Creamy Tex-Mex Bean Dip.
 On Phase 1?
-Skip the healthy chips and enjoy your healthy dip with
+Skip the chips altogether and enjoy your healthy dip with

 Swap Candy Bars and Cookies with Healthier Sweets